tuckerweibell/recipe/src/components/EzField/EzField.md

 Use the `options` prop to provide an array of options for selection.
 Each option requires a `label` and a `value`.
 Options may optionally be `disabled` where necessary.

+Alternatively, instead of using the `options` prop, EzField also accepts `<EzItem>` elements as children.
+See the [next example](#multiple-choice-input-field-with-nested-content) for a complete demonstration of this API.

 ```jsx
 () => {
   const [selectedChoice, setSelectedChoice] = React.useState(null);